-The New Year festival (Oshougatsu), which is held from the 1st - 3rd of January, is the most important holiday in Japan.
+The New Year festival (Oshougatsu), which is held from the 1st to the 3rd of January, is the most important holiday in Japan.
 The first shrine visit of the New Year (Hatsumode) is the most significant, where giant bells are tolled at midnight to mark the occasion and all visitors are served a hot cup of sweet rice wine to welcome the New Year as they line up to pray.

 Rockin' around the palm tree in Rio

-There are many highlights to a trip to Brazil, but one of the things we know it does better than any other country is celebrate - just take the Rio Carnival for instance.
-So, it's no surprise that the country's New Year celebrations are also an event not to be missed!
+There are many highlights to a trip to Brazil, but one of the things we know it does better than any other country is celebrate — just take the Rio Carnival for instance.
+So, it's no surprise that the country's New Year celebrations are also an event not to be missed.

 Do as the locals do and head down to Copacabana Beach to throw flowers and small mementoes into the surf — it is said if they don't come back your wish will be granted.
 See the New Year in with the massive fireworks display that lights up the sky at midnight.